 Leafy greens can be prepared a variety of ways: stewed, roasted, or fried into crisps, or you can just keep it simple with a dark leaf salad and Greek Style Sheese blocks.

-Some root vegetables, like carrots and beetroot, are full of fibre, potassium, and vitamin C, as well as beta carotene, which gives us healthy skin, eyes, and immune system.
+Some root vegetables, like carrots and beetroot, are full of fibre, potassium, and vitamin C, as well as beta carotene.
 Carrots and beetroot can be grown from seed easily, but carrots should be sown in loose soil otherwise they can grow into some funny shapes.
 Beetroot can grow almost anywhere as long as the soil is at least eight inches deep — in your garden, a deep window box, or even a growing bag.

 - Sow carrots and beetroot any time between April and July.
 They can even be grown as early as February if it’s not too cold.